What Are the Photo Requirements for a U.S. Passport?

 How to Take a Photo for Online Passport Renewal

-Renewing a passport online is finally available as of June 2024.
-When you are lucky enough to grab one of the daily application slots, it’s time to take your digital passport photo.
-The photo requirements for online passport renewals are the same as for printing ones, except for a few extra guidelines when uploading them online.
+The photo requirements for online passport renewals are the same as for printed photos, except for a few extra guidelines when uploading them online.
 Here are the detailed photo requirements for online passport renewals:

 - Dimensions: Allow for lots of space around your head and shoulders and make the photo at least 600 x 600 pixels.
 It can be rectangular because the online tool will crop it for you.